andyr-dev/express-notes-app/README.md

   ## Usage

-  go to the website <website name here> to use the ntoes app
+  go to the website https://express-notes-taker-app.herokuapp.com/ to use the notes app

   <br/>